hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 4 3 3 1 3 1 8
-Weapons/Armour: The Magister may be equipped with weapons and armour chosen from the Possessed Equipment list.
+Weapons/Armor: The Magister may be equipped with weapons and armor chosen from the Possessed Equipment list.
 Skills: The Magister may choose from Combat, Academic, & Speed when he gains a new skill.